0.06 x LED quantity = output current

 We’re going to install HyperHDR, a fork of Hyperion that supports HDR.
 While not everyone using this tutorial will need HDR support, having this added benefit will future-proof your build with no loss of Hyperion functionality.

-sudo apt update && sudo apt upgrade
+$ sudo apt update

 Next, we need to download and install HyperHDR.
 HyperHDR is available for a variety of platforms.
 The following code will allow us to check the system and install the Raspberry Pi-specific software.
 Run the following script, entering Y when prompted.

-wget https://github.com/awawa-dev/HyperHDR/releases/download/v17.0.0.0/HyperHDR-17.0.0.0-Linux-`uname -m`.deb
+$ wget https://github.com/awawa-dev/HyperHDR/releases/download/v17.0.0.0/HyperHDR-17.0.0.0-Linux-`uname -m`.deb

-sudo apt install ./HyperHDR-17.0.0.0-Linux-`uname -m`.deb
+$ sudo apt install ./HyperHDR-17.0.0.0-Linux-`uname -m`.deb

-sudo sed -i '/^User/d' /etc/systemd/system/hyperhdr\@.service
+$ sudo sed -i '/^User/d' /etc/systemd/system/hyperhdr\@.service

-sudo systemctl daemon-reload
+$ sudo systemctl daemon-reload

-sudo service hyperhdr@pi restart
+$ sudo service hyperhdr@pi restart

-sudo service hyperhdr@pi status
+$ sudo service hyperhdr@pi status

-Your LED strip should be pre-wired with three wires: live, ground, and data.
+Your LED strip should arrive pre-wired with three wires: live, ground, and data.
 Ideally, they’ll be pre-installed into a connector, with additional live and ground wires, which we’ll be using to power the strip.

 These two wires will likely be red and white, or red and black.
 Red is live, and white/black is ground.
-If required, strip them to expose 0.5cm of wire.
+If required, strip them to expose 0.5cm of wire

 Next cut the USB-A end from your microUSB/USB-C cable.
 Depending on the type of cable, you’ll find either two or three wires inside.
 Again, these represent live and ground and, in some cases, data.
-As with the LED strip, strip 0.5cm of the live wire (usually red), and the ground wire (usually white or black).
+As with the LED strip, strip 0.5cm of the live wire (usually red), and the ground wire (usually white or black)

 Insert the live wire from the LED strip and microUSB/USB-C lead into the + hole of your female barrel jack connector and tighten them in place.
 Our connector uses a small screw to secure the wires.
-Next, insert the ground wire from the LED strip and microUSB/USB-C lead into the – hole of the connector and again tighten them into place.
+Next, insert the ground wire from the LED strip and microUSB/USB-C lead into the + hole of the connector and again tighten them into place

 We’re going to use the GPIO pins of the Raspberry Pi to connect to the data wire of the LED strip.
 By default, HyperHDR is configured to connect to GPIO 18 and, though you can change this in the dashboard settings later, there’s no reason not to use GPIO 18.

 Next, you need to line the rear edge of your monitor with the LED strip.
-Try to get them as close to the edge as you can without being visible from the front.
-When approaching corners, you can either cut your strip and solder wires to allow for the bend, use dedicated LED strip corner adapters, or simply fold the strip as shown.
-The latter is the easiest option, but remember to account for any ‘hidden’ LEDs later when we set up HyperHDR.
+Try to get them as close to the edge as you can without making them visible from the front.
+When approaching corners, you can either:

 For ease, attach your LED in a clockwise direction when facing the monitor.
 If you attach them anti-clockwise, remember to select Reverse direction in the LED layout menu of HyperHDR later on in the process.